sdesalas/node-pi-zero/README.md

 # node-pi-zero
-Node 4.0.0 installation on Raspberry Pi Zero
+Node installation on the Raspberry Pi Zero